First impressions last - and you only get one. In retail and ecommerce, your product packaging is going to contribute a lot to that.

 Cartoon-esque drawings of the kit’s contents are front and center, and the sides of the box are used as instructions and to further sell the product when it’s sitting on retail store shelves.

 4) Alex Ko

 In the final example here, we take a look at the Polish fashion brand, Alex Ko:

 This slow fashion brand prides itself on simplicity.
-Single-colour and elegantly cut garments are the defining features of the brand, and these elements are carried onto the brand’s retail packaging.
+Single-color and elegantly cut garments are the defining features of the brand, and these elements are carried onto the brand’s retail packaging.

-A white sleeved mailer box makes the perfect canvas for the minimalist sleeve with the brand’s name and a slight splash of colour.
+A white sleeved mailer box makes the perfect canvas for the minimalist sleeve with the brand’s name and a slight splash of color.

 As you can see, retail packaging takes on a wide range of forms, and for the creative mind, it can be a truly enjoyable medium to work on.

 Designing your own retail packaging

 Thanks to ‘the internet of things’, ecommerce and technological entrepreneurship, the printing industry is slowly being revolutionized.
 The result is that smaller brands that previously would have never had access to low-quantity custom packaging, now do.